AdobeDocs/marketo.en/help/marketo/product-docs/core-marketo-concepts/programs/working-with-programs/import-members-from-a-spreadsheet-into-a-program.md

 ## Prepare Your CSV file {#prepare-your-csv-file}

-1. Create a standard CSV file in Excel, like the example below.
+1. Create a standard CSV file in [!DNL Excel], like the example below.

    ![](assets/image2014-9-18-14-3a33-3a4.png)